virtkick/http-master/README.md

   }
 }
 ```
-Everything above you can do with regexp matching which is described in
+Everything above and more you can also do with regexp matching which is described in [Regexp matching](#regexpmatching) section.

 <a name="redirect"/>
 ## Redirect